 Under the amended guidance, CERP is not considered the primary beneficiary and does not consolidate CES as CERP individually does not have the characteristics of a primary beneficiary and the consideration of which Member is most closely associated with CES are no longer applicable under the amended guidance as none of the Members is considered a single decision maker and power is not shared among the Members.
-Additionally, substantially all of the activities of CES do not involve and are not conducted on behalf of any of the Members.
+Additionally, substantially all of the activities of CES do not involve and are not conducted on behalf of any single Member.
 Therefore, we have deconsolidated CES from our consolidated financial statements.

-There was no cumulative-effect adjustment recognized in accumulated deficit associated with the deconsolidation of CES.
+There was no cumulative-effect adjustment recognized in accumulated deficit associated with the deconsolidation of CES, and we removed the previously-reported balance in noncontrolling interest.
 We recorded an initial equity investment in CES of \$43 million.
-Our equity method investment in CES was \$53 million and \$52 million as of March 31, 2016 and December 31, 2015, respectively, and is included in deferred charges and other.
+Our equity method investment in CES was \$52 million at both June 30, 2016 and December 31, 2015, and is included in deferred charges and other.